Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

 \section{Results and Discussion}

 We first test the manually-operated digger within a layer of bidisperse regular or irregular shaped granular particles.
-Next, we conduct corresponding numerical discrete element simulations using an advancing protocol, which is then implemented in the final experiment where we automate the digger by randomizing its digging direction on its front side.
-It is noted that for each case, we found dynamically similar results for the digger’s mobility in at least three tests and only report the data for one representative case.
+Next, we conduct corresponding discrete element simulations using a specific advancement protocol, which is later implemented in the final experiment to automate the digger to confirm objectivity of the digging mechanism.
+For each case, we found dynamically similar results for the digger’s mobility using ten realizations in simulation and three realizations in experiment.